Culture/People: Kanaka Maoli / Hawaii

 Date: 19th C.

-Description: Round-bottomed wooden bowls like this one represent a highly perfected art form practiced for countless generations across the islands of Hawaii.
-These bowls or ‘umeke or ‘umeke lā‘au were often referred to as calabash bowls by non-Hawaiians because they resemble gourds and carved gourd cups and bowls.
+Round-bottomed wooden bowls like this one represent a highly perfected art form practiced for countless generations across the islands of Hawaii.
+These bowls or ‘umeke [this article was first published by American Association of Woodturners] or ‘umeke lā‘au were often referred to as calabash bowls by non-Hawaiians because they resemble gourds and carved gourd cups and bowls.
 The ‘umeke are made in many different forms, from tall and slender to low and wide-mouthed.
 They are typified by their round bottoms, without a lip or base, and highly polished surfaces.

 The ‘umeke serve many functions from storing, fermenting, or serving poi, the staple food made from pounded steamed or boiled taro root; serving or preparing meats or fish; storing fabric or feathers; sharing foods; and even containing refuse.
 The panoply of functions and forms does not overshadow or dimmish the inherent cultural significance of ‘umeke.
 These are far from simple serving dishes but rather hold in-depth knowledge, meaning, and skill connecting generations.
 The action of planting, harvesting, and carving trees to hone into specialized bowls connects grandparents to grandchildren and beyond.